sjywdxs/sjywdxs/_pages/about.md

 My **long-term vision** is to create a cohesive research program that pushes the boundaries of AI systems by combining foundational models and cutting-edge quality assurance techniques.

+## Prospective Students
+I am looking for sel-motivated Ph.D. and MSc. students with strong programming skills and relevant research experience.
+Please send me an email with your CV and transcripts if you are interested.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.